gloveboxes/Create-your-first-Azure-function-with-Kotlin-and-IntelliJ/README.md

 By default the pom.xml file is opened when the project is created.

-You can set the
+You can set the following project properties in the pom.xml file

-1. Function App Name
+1. Azure Function App Name
-2. Function App Region
+2. Azure Function App Region

 Run the following command for a complete list of regions.
 Choose the location by the "name" field in the returned json array.